greglobinski/react-custom-share/docs/content/pages/3--share-block-standard/index.md

 ## Usage

-Let's create a share block with three items, for Facebook, Twitter and GooglePlus.
+Let's create a share block with five items, for Facebook, Twitter, GooglePlus, Email and Linkedin.

 **Step 1.** Import the icons.
 As usual, we are going to use icons provided by [react-icons](https://github.com/react-icons/react-icons).